muratk5n/thirdwave/en/README.md

 ---

-Jamie Dimon: "Jamie Dimon slams cryptocurrencies as ‘pet rocks’, says they’re ‘not a real market’"
+CNBC: "Jamie Dimon slams cryptocurrencies as ‘pet rocks’, says they’re ‘not a real market’"

 ---